- BEST-SELLING AUTHOR

 TV & Radio

-Lucy is an award-winning producer, director, writer and presenter whose documentaries have featured on all the major television channels in the US and UK, as well as on the radio, in cinemas and online.
+Lucy is an award-winning producer, director, writer and presenter.
+Her documentaries have featured on BBC, Animal Planet, PBS, Discovery, National Geographic and BBC Radio 4.
 Her far-reaching knowledge and quick wit have made her a natural for live television broadcasting and a regular guest on radio and TV panel and talk shows.

 “An exciting new face for the channel, bringing a unique wit and insatiable curiosity to natural history programming.
 Lucy invites us all to think about the natural world in new and surprising ways you haven’t thought of before.”